-With defeat at Thermopylae, the inconclusive naval battle at Artemision, and Xerxes’ Persian army on the rampage, the Greek city-states faced an unprecedented attack, one which threatened their very existence.
-The tide would turn, though, in September 480 BCE at the Battle of Salamis in the Saronic Gulf, a naval battle which would rank as one of the greatest and most significant in antiquity.
+The Battle of Salamis was a naval battle between Greek and Persian forces in the Saronic Gulf, Greece in September 480 BCE.
+The Greeks had recently lost the Battle of Thermopylae and drawn the naval Battle at Artemision, both in August 480 BCE, as King Xerxes I (r.
+486-465 BCE) and his Persian army went on the rampage.
+The Greeks won at Salamis, one of the greatest and most significant military victories in antiquity.
 Overcoming superior numbers with daring tactics and sheer determination, the allied Greek forces won a freedom which would allow a never-before-seen period of artistic and cultural endeavour which would form the foundations of Western culture for millennia.

 Context: The Persian Wars

-By the first years of the 5th century BCE, Persia, under the rule of Darius (r.
+By the first years of the 5th century BCE, the Persian Achaemenid Empire, under the rule of Darius I (r.
 522-486 BCE), was already expanding into mainland Europe and had subjugated Thrace and Macedonia.
-The next objective was to quell once and for all the collection of potentially troublesome rebel states on the western border of the Empire.
-In 490 BCE Greek forces led by Athens met the Persians in battle at Marathon and defeated the invaders.
+The next objective was to quell once and for all the collection of potentially troublesome rebel states on the western border of the empire.
+In 490 BCE Greek forces led by Athens met the Persians at the Battle of Marathon and defeated the invaders.
 The battle would take on mythical status amongst the Greeks, but in reality it was merely the opening overture of a long war with several other battles making up the principal acts.
 In 486 BCE Xerxes became king, and he invaded first the Cyclades and then the Greek mainland after victory at Thermopylae in August 480 BCE against a token Greek force.
 At the indecisive naval battle of Artemision (also in August 480 BCE), the Greeks held off the superior numbers of the Persian fleet but were obliged to regroup at Salamis.

 Greece then, lay open to the invaders and Persian forces rampaged through the Greek poleis or city-states, sacking even Athens itself.
 Some 30 Greek poleis, however, were preparing to fight back and the Battle of Salamis would show Xerxes that Greece, or at least a large chunk of it, was far from being conquered.